I Didn't Realise How Much I'd Miss My Work Friends

 What I Actually Found

-What matters is the structure.
+The game is surprisingly strategic, which I like.
+But the structure is what kept me coming back.
 You turn up on Wednesday.
 The same people are there.
 You play together for a couple of hours, then everyone has morning tea.
 You talk about the game, about life, about nothing in particular.
 Next Wednesday, you do it again.

 That's how work friendships formed.
 Regular contact, shared activity, low-pressure conversation.
 Croquet recreates that pattern.